CV

 Jesse LaBalle (2020, St. Louis Fed RA program, U of Michigan economics PhD program)

-Kelsey Shipman (2020, Fed Board of Governors RA program, Harvard Business School Pre-Doc program)
+Kelsey Shipman (2020, Fed Board of Governors RA program, Harvard Business School Pre-Doc program, U of Wisconsin economics PhD program)

 Andrew Sneed (2020, Scalar Gauge Fund)